 All moments are key moments and life itself is grace.
 F. Bruechner

-In any time or place, cultural differences and a variety of faith traditions always nuance spiritual direction.
-Within this context, directors aim at integrating prayer and life, contemplation and action, faith and justice, in their own lives as well as in the lives of their directees.
+Spiritual directors are trained women and men who aim at integrating prayer and life, contemplation and action, in their own lives as well as in the lives of their directees.